Thayrov/Backend/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Big thanks to [Coderhouse](https://www.coderhouse.com) for providing the learning resources.
+Big thanks to <a href="https://www.coderhouse.com" target="_blank">Coderhouse</a> for providing the learning resources.

 ## Contact
 For any further questions or collaboration, feel free to get in touch via [email](mailto:contact@thayrov.com).